 These smoked sweet potatoes topped with a garlic sage butter are an easy and tasty side dish for any meal.
+Ideal for barbecues, holiday gatherings or meal prep, this recipe brings gourmet flavor with minimal effort.

 When it comes to the smoker/pellet grill, the options are endless, from smoked pork butt to a smoked spatchcock chicken to smoked pork tenderloin to smoked filet mignon.